jhead/lanscape/docs/chat.md

 # Chat System

-Peer-to-peer chat using WebRTC data channels and Y.js CRDTs for state synchronization, with IndexedDB persistence for offline access.
+Peer-to-peer chat using Y.js CRDTs for state synchronization, with IndexedDB persistence for offline access.
+Transport layer is currently stubbed pending implementation.

 ## Architecture